sandeshlavshetty/backend/README.md

 I prepared these notes after watching vedio tutorial for me but now i am making it public , Here will get Notes and Codes according to vedio tutorials parts uploaded.

+Amd the pending notes would be uploaded soon

 I also write medium blogs on technical guides/cheatsheets,etc:- Here's a taste of what you'll find: